 - been obliged to renew their cards once a year;

 As a matter of fact, you hire a professional tour guide registered with the tourism authorities to accompany you as a guide and as a driver.
 These people do all they can to keep their records clean and their clients happy.
-If there’s any complaints against them, it could jeopardize their career as their cards may not be renewed anymore.
+If there are any complaints against them, it could jeopardize their career as their cards may not be renewed anymore.
 If their clients are happy, they would get more clients as a result of word of mouth and appreciation of their services.

 Now Harvest the Benefits